 Rivers and water are a part of life in the Yilan Plains.
 The focal point of the plains exhibition is the rush of the rivers that drive the economy, society, and lifestyle of the plains as well as the wisdom of agricultural families who have learned to co-exist with the water.
 The residents of Yilan have dedicated themselves to environmental protection in a renewed effort to live in harmony with nature.

 Lanyang Creek converges with the rivers of the plains, and flows into the sea, before joining with the Kuroshio Current north of the Equator.
 The exhibit follows the ebb and flows of the current, immersing visitors in the migrations of eelgrass seedlings and the swaying of the coral amidst the vibrations of a submarine volcano.

 The walls on both sides give you a feel for the human development of Yilan.
 This collection of old photographs and cinematic records comes together to narrate the history of Yilan.
 The Exhibition of Shining Cultural Relics includes the Lanyang Museum Special Collection, the Lanyang Museum Creator’s Collection, and an exhibition related to environmental issues.
 The story behind each relic allows visitors to better understand Yilan’s cultural diversity.

-The exhibition is closed temporarily due to its remodeling, and will be reopened in the spring of 2020.
+The exhibition is closed temporarily due to its remodeling, and will be reopened in 2020.